kbaribeau/scratch-ring-proxy-issue/README.md

 What happens is that when we depend on ring-proxy, even if we try to exclude the ring dependency, some ring 1.1.8 code is included because of the (transitive?)
 AOT compilation, which means that assoc-conj isn't in the namespace where expect to find it.

 I don't think I'm completely clear of all of the details of what's going on here yet, but I think I've got the gist of it.

+## Possible Solutions

+* Work out a patch for ring-proxy that somehow avoids AOT compilation.
+Maybe this means moving their standalone server to it's own project.
+* Remove any dependencies on ring 1.2.1, only depend on ring 1.1.8
+* Others?